 Each year's influenza vaccine contains three virus strains (usually two type A and one type B) representing the influenza viruses that are likely to circulate in the United States in the upcoming winter.
 The vaccine is made from highly purified, egg-grown viruses that have been made noninfectious (inactivated).
 Influenza vaccine rarely causes systemic or febrile reactions.
-Whole-virus, subvirion, and purified-surfaceantigen preparations are available.
-To minimize febrile reactions, only subvirion or purified-surface-antigen preparations should be used for children; any of the preparations may be used for adults.
+Whole-virus, subvirion, and purified-surface- antigen preparations are available.